tiagobalmeida/tiagobalmeida.github.io/_posts/Advent Of Code 2016 - Day 5 solution commented.md

 - process_item_function is a function that will get the password we got so far, and an item from the list (here called token).
 It needs to do two things:

 ..1.
 See if the password is already 8 chars long.
 If it is break the outer reduce with it (our overall result): `(reduced password)`
 ..2.
 See if the token starts with five zeroes.
-When it does, return the password we know with the sixth char of this token. `(if (= (subs token 0 5) "00000") ...`
+When it does, return the password we know with the sixth char of this token appended. `(if (= (subs token 0 5) "00000") ...`

 ## Final remarks